Red Hill, Australian Capital Territory: Geography

 The Red Hill ridge forms the south-west boundary of the suburb.
 The ridge separates the central Canberra valley from Woden Valley.
 The northernmost peak is Red Hill, the Davidson Trig is on the middle point, and Mount Mugga is on the southernmost point of the ridge across Hindmarsh Drive.

 The suburb occupies 4.87 km² and has a population density of 634/km².

 Geology

-The Red Hill ridge is said by geologists to be an "erosion residual" resulting from metamorphisis of sedimentary rock.
+The Red Hill ridge is said by geologists to be an "erosion residual" resulting from metamorphism of sedimentary rock.
 The Yarralumla Formation sediments were toughened by thermal metamorphism from a small granite intrusion to the south thereby providing the resistant core of the ridge.
 The granite is deeply weathered and does not outcrop but is evident by the smooth slopes and deep red soils on the lower slopes to the north-west by the road to the Federal Golf Course.
 This intrusion is known as Federal Golf Course Tonalite.
 It is dated at 417±8 Mya.
 It is completely crystalline with mineral content of plagioclase, hornblende, biotite and interstitial quartz and no potash feldspar.

 The type of red soil is known as terra rossa.

 Recently exposed soil.
 Red Hill gained the name from the colour of its soil.